Union County is named for either its creation from parts of five counties or to memorialize East Tennessee’s support for the Union.

 Contractor: Mullins Construction Company

 Description: The building faces southeast and is a three story white colored concrete structure.
-The building is located in the center of the city.
+The rectangular shaped building is located on landscaped grounds in the center of the city.
 The southeast front has steps up to the second story entrance which projects from the building.
 On the west side the building projects in the center.
-The roof line is flat.
-To the west is the Office of the Clerk in a low brick structure.
+The windows are vertical and narrow and the roof line is flat.
+The building houses the County Circuit Court, County Chancery Court, County Criminal Court, County General Sessions Court and County Juvenile Court of the 8th Judicial District.
+On the west side is the County Clerk’s Office.

 See: The architect, Martin J Lide of Birmingham, designed courthouses in Alabama in Blount County,, Marshall County, Saint Clair County, Tallapoosa County and Wilcox County and in Tennessee in Anderson County, Grainger County, Roane County and White County.